ubuntu-mate/ubuntu-mate.org/pages/community.md

 ## Announcements

-Get notifified about project developments as they happen.
+Get notified about project developments as they happen.

   * [Ubuntu MATE RSS Feed](http://ubuntu-mate.net/rss.xml) - News from this website, as it happens.